CkauNui/ckau-book/README.md

 - PROHIBITED:
   - Commercial distribution

-### Logo Notice
+### Copyrights / Sources

+Each brand of hardware and software here represented as a tribute.
-The used logos and trademarks are copyright of their respective owners.
+Used logos, trademarks and photos are copyright of their respective owners.
+The Vanamo Online Game Museum for (most) photos.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]